-Integration of Land Use and Transportation and with Sustainability Initiatives
+Integration of Land Use & Transportation with Sustainability Initiatives

-6.11 Access Management and Parking
+6.13 Access Management & Parking

 The city considers vehicular and bicycle parking as a component of a total access system for all modes of transportation (bicycle, pedestrian, transit and vehicular).
-Such parking will be consistent with the desire to reduce single occupant vehicle travel, balance the use of public spaces, consider the needs of residential and commercial areas and address neighborhood parking impacts.
-The city will accommodate parking demands in the most efficient way possible with the minimal necessary number of new spaces and promote parking reductions through a variety of tools including parking maximums, shared parking, unbundled parking, parking districts and transportation demand management programs.
-The city will expand and manage parking districts based on SUMP principles (shared, unbundled, managed and paid) to support transportation and GHG reduction goalss, as well as broader sustainability goals, including economic vitality and neighborhood livability.
+Such parking will be consistent with the desire to reduce single-occupant vehicle travel, balance the use of public spaces, consider the needs of residential and commercial areas and address neighborhood parking impacts.
+The city will accommodate parking demands in the most efficient way possible with the minimal necessary number of new spaces and promote parking reductions through a variety of tools, including parking maximums, shared parking, unbundled parking, parking districts and transportation demand management programs.
+The city will expand and manage parking districts based on SUMP principles (shared, unbundled, managed and paid) to support transportation and GHG reduction goals as well as broader sustainability goals, including economic vitality and neighborhood livability.

-6.0812 Transportation Impacts Mitigated
+6.14 Transportation Impacts Mitigated

-Transportation ffie or traffic impacts from a proposed development that cause unacceptable community-transportation or environmental impacts or unacceptable reduction in level of service, or parking impacts, to surrounding areas will be mitigated.
+Transportation or traffic impacts from a proposed development that cause unacceptable transportation or environmental impacts, or parking impacts, to surrounding areas will be mitigated.
 All development will be designed and built to be multimodal and pedestrian-oriented and include TDM strategies to reduce the vehicle miles traveled generated by the development.
-Supporting these efforts, Nnew development will provide continuous pedestrian, bike and transit systems multimodal networks through the development and connect these systems to those surrounding the development.
+Supporting these efforts, new development will provide continuous multimodal networks through the development and connect these systems to those surrounding the development.
 The city and county will provide tools and resources to help businesses manage employee access and mobility and support public-private partnerships, such as transportation management organizations, to facilitate these efforts.

-6.13 Concurrent Land Use and Transportation Planning
+6.15 Concurrent Land Use & Transportation Planning

 Overall citywide transportation and land use planning will continue to be coordinated.
-Future major changes to the land use map and policies of this plan and the TMP should, to the extent practicable, be coordinated, modeled and evaluated concurrently.
+Future major changes to the Land Use Map and policies of this plan and the TMP should, to the extent practicable, be coordinated, modeled and evaluated concurrently.

-6.0914 Integration with Land UseIntegrated Planning for Regional Centers and Corridors
+6.16 Integrated Planning for Regional Centers & Corridors

-Land use in and surrounding the Tthree intermodal regional centers (i.e., will be developed or maintained-Downtown Boulder, the University of Colorado and the Boulder Valley Regional Center including at Boulder Junction) in the downtown, Boulder Junction and on the university's main campus as will support their function as anchors to regional transit connections and as Mobility Hhubs for connecting pedestrian, bicycle and a variety of local travel optionsnsit to local and regional transit services.
+Land use in and surrounding the three intermodal regional centers (i.e., Downtown Boulder, the University of Colorado and the Boulder Valley Regional Center, including at Boulder Junction) will support their function as anchors to regional transit connections and Mobility Hubs for connecting a variety of local travel options to local and regional transit services.

-The land along multimodal corridors, the major transportation facilities that provide intra-city access and connect to the regional transportation system, will be designated as multimodal transportation zones wheren transit service is provided on that corridor.
-In and along these multimodal transportation zonescorridors and centers, the city will develop-plan for a highly connected and continuous transportation system for all modes, identify locations for mixed\use and higher density development integrated with transportation functions, through appropriate designemphasize high quality urban design and pedestrian experience, and develop parking maximums and encourage parking reductions.
+The land along multimodal corridors, the major transportation facilities that provide intra-city access and connect to the regional transportation system, will be designated as multimodal transportation zones where transit service is provided on that corridor.
+In and along these corridors and centers, the city will plan for a highly connected and continuous transportation system for all modes, identify locations for mixeduse and higher-density development integrated with transportation functions, emphasize highquality urban design and pedestrian experience, develop parking maximums and encourage parking reductions.

-6.15 Complete Missing Links
+6.17 Complete Missing Links

-The city's and county's goal is to complete missing links in trails, paths, and sidewalks, including connections to all transit stops. , including sidewalk connections.
-The city and county will work to -complete missing links throughout in-the transportation grid through the use of connections plans and at the time of parcel redevelopment, as appropriate.
+The city's and county's goal is to complete missing links in trails, paths and sidewalks, including connections to all transit stops.
+The city and county will work to complete missing links throughout the transportation grid through the use of connection plans and at the time of parcel redevelopment, as appropriate.
 Of particular interest are missing bicycle facilities and sidewalk links that connect to transit stops, recognizing that for some members of the community and workforce, transit is the primary travel option.